BrianLipscombe/cryptocurrency-quiz-game/README.md

 * Code

-    Code used as a starting template was taken from Youtube video "Create a Quiz App with Timer using HTML CSS & JavaScript | Quiz Web App using JavaScript" on the Youtube channel CodingNepal found [here.](https://www.youtube.com/watch?v=pQr4O1OITJo&t=1324s) as well as from the Github repository [here](https://github.com/HeleJ/quiz-game-about-Estonia) which also gives credit to the same YouTube video.
+    Code used as a starting template was borrowed from Youtube video "Create a Quiz App with Timer using HTML CSS & JavaScript | Quiz Web App using JavaScript" parts 1 & 2 on the Youtube channel CodingNepal found [here.](https://www.youtube.com/watch?v=pQr4O1OITJo&t=1324s) as well as from the Github repository [here](https://github.com/HeleJ/quiz-game-about-Estonia) which also gives credit to the same YouTube videos.
     Code for icons from [Font Awesome](https://fontawesome.com/).

     All other code was written by the developer.